Does The Bride of Christ need to get out of sin before the Rapture?

-This review investigates Browns claims that the Remnant of Scripture is the Church, how the Church as a whole needs to repent before Christ comes for us or be left behind, and his belief in a Partial Rapture of the Church.
-Original comments are in bold with my critique following.
-I have deleted portions of the article that I didn't feel the need to comment on.
-The article in it's entirety can be found on his website: http://www.newwine.org/
+This review investigates Brown's claims that the "Remnant" referred to in Scripture is the Church, how the Church as a whole needs to repent before Christ comes for us at the Rapture or be left behind, and his belief in a Partial Rapture of the Church.

 Sometimes, the remnant of God pray, and God gives the nation a better leader than is deserved by the nation as a whole.

 This time he has misinterpreted scripture.
 The phrase "remnant of God" does not apply to the Church.
-If you will do a study on the words "remnant" it always applys to Isreal.
+If you will do a study on the words "remnant", you will find that it always applys to Isreal.
 There will be no remnant of the church because once the Church is raptured that is the end of the church and the church age--the age of Grace.
 There will indeed be more believers but they are not entitled to be called a part of the Church.

 Our nation commits adultery all the time, and the people are not ashamed.
 Our nation curses God all the time, and the people are not ashamed.
 Our nation kills babies all the time, and the people are not ashamed.